-Additional reading about pin types in general: Electrical type of schematic symbol pins
+Additional reading about pin types in general: Electrical type of schematic symbol pins (KiCad 4 and KiCad 5)

 Here is a simple schematic using two devices without the PWR_FLAG symbol that passes the ERC without error.